offthedial/site/src/pages/idtga/rules.md

 - Any gear that is considered 'hacked gear' is not allowed.
 This is any gear that can't be obtained by normal means within the game.
 This includes having gear exclusive abilities, having brand favoured abilities as the main ability.
 No matter how the gear was obtained, it is not permitted.
 One warning will be given, if player continues they will be disqualified from the tournament.

 ## Cheating
-Forms of cheating include, but are not limited to, playing under false names, bracket manipulation, providing false information in your profile or on smash.gg, anything considered cheating by Nintendo, controller modifications, such as "turbo mode", and failure to comply with any of the rules on this document.
+Forms of cheating include, but are not limited to, playing under false names, bracket manipulation, providing false information in your profile or on start.gg, anything considered cheating by Nintendo, controller modifications, such as "turbo mode", and failure to comply with any of the rules on this document.

 If you cheat: